Shifting to responsible mobility calls for far-reaching policy action

 To address the congestion issue in the Saudi capital, where the car is king, government has mandated Riyadh Development Authority to find sustainable solutions to be integrated into the city’s overall development plans.

-Make money by dodging traffic jams!
+In Rotterdam: make money by dodging traffic jams!

-In order to ease traffic flow, Rotterdam has opted to reward rather than coerce: motorists who leave their cars at home during rush hours are remunerated.
+To improve traffic flow, Rotterdam has opted to reward rather than coerce: motorists who leave their cars at home during rush hours are remunerated.
 Tested since 2010 in the Dutch city, this approach has reduced traffic by 5 to 10%.